- Program Areas

 Role of Acidophilic Methanotrophs in Long Term Natural Attenuation of VOCs in Low pH Aquifers

-The main objective of this project was to determine the extent to which methanotrophs may contribute to the biodegradation of chlorinated volatile organic compounds (cVOCs) in low pH groundwater aquifers.
-The objectives included (1) determining whether methanotrophs exist in acidic groundwater aquifers and are capable of degrading methane and cVOCs, with a specific focus on trichloroethene (TCE); and (2) to identity the key methanotrophs and/or methane-oxidizing genes present in acidic groundwater systems using advanced molecular techniques, including stable isotope probing (SIP).
-The role of methanotrophs in biodegrading cVOCs in low pH groundwater has received little study as has the potential to enhance their activity with methane or other amendments.
+This project is a two-phase effort to investigate the roll of acidophilic methanotrophs in natural attenuation of chlorinated volatile organic compounds (cVOCs) in low pH aquifers.
+During the initial proof-of-concept phase, the objectives included (1) determining whether methanotrophs exist in acidic groundwater aquifers and are capable of degrading methane and cVOCs, with a specific focus on trichloroethene (TCE); and (2) to identity key methanotrophs and/or methane-oxidizing genes present in acidic groundwater systems using advanced molecular techniques, including stable isotope probing (SIP).
+Overall, this initial effort showed that a diversity of unique acidophilic methanotrophs were present in two low-pH groundwater aquifers that were evaluated, and that these organisms can potentially be important in degradation of TCE and other cVOCs.
+Phase 2 of this project expands upon the previous studies, with a key objective of further defining the role and importance of acidophilic methanotrophs in biodegrading cVOCs in acidic groundwater aquifers.

-Based on the initial results of this project, there are several areas the researchers believe warrant additional investigation including (1) measuring the activity and degradation kinetics of acidophilic methanotrophs at low methane and cVOC concentrations as may be observed in dilute cVOC plumes that are problematic for DoD; (2) assessing the potential for acidophilic methanotrophs from groundwater to biodegrade cVOCs after growth on substrates other than methane (e.g., small fatty acids, alcohols), as several methanotrophs recently been described that are facultative; (3) further assessing the suite of cVOCs that may be susceptible to degradation by acidophilic methanotrophs, to include chlorinated methanes, ethanes, ethenes, and whether activity is culture-specific; (4) evaluating key factors contributing to differences in cVOC degradation among sites and/or strains (e.g., effect of dissolved metals or other co-contaminants, extent of substrate inhibition, pH optima and extremes); and (5) more clearly identifying the types of MMO enzymes that are active at low pH, determining how they differ from those of neutrophilic bacteria, and developing appropriate primer sets to detect and quantify them via qPCR as a measure of degradative potential in acidic aquifers.
+There are several areas that warrant further investigation including (1) measuring the activity and degradation kinetics of acidophilic methanotrophs at low methane and cVOC concentrations as may be observed in dilute plumes that are problematic for the DoD; (2) assessing the potential for acidophilic methanotrophs from groundwater to biodegrade cVOCs after growth on substrates other than methane (e.g., small fatty acids, alcohols), as several methanotrophs from acidic bog environments have recently been described that are facultative; (3) assessing the suite of cVOCs (including chlorinated methanes, ethanes, and ethenes) that may be susceptible to degradation by acidophilic methanotrophs, and whether the degradation activity is culture-specific; (4) evaluating relevant methane and TCE degradation kinetics and key factors contributing to differences in TCE degradation rates (e.g., substrate inhibition, pH); and (5) further evaluating the types of acidophilic methanotrophs and enzymes involved in degradation of cVOCs via current molecular approaches.
+A range of different experiments with acidic aquifer samples and pure cultures of acidophilic methanotrophs will be conducted to answer these key questions.